mtdev2/atom-cloud-sync/README.md

 # Cloud Sync

+**Like a 90s website, this is under construction.**

+:construction_worker::construction_worker::construction_worker::construction_worker::construction_worker:

 Sync Files to Cloud Storage from Atom

 Uses pkgcloud to upload to files to a storage provider (Rackspace CloudFiles,